mayanklohani19/mayanklohani19/README.md

 * Proficient in Algorithms, Problem-Solving, and Debugging.
 * Experienced in working with both Water Fall and Agile Methodology of Software Development Life Cycle.
 * Ability to work in team as well as can lead.
-* Have knowledge in programming languages like C ,C#, Ruby and Python.
+* Have knowledge in programming languages like Python, Pyspark, SQL.

 **How to reach me 📱**